In this post, you will learn:

 An integrated smart home features a network of smart appliances that homeowners can control via a smartphone app or over the internet.
 Many brands, such as Google Nest, offer a number of gadgets that can work together as a home automation system.

 In an integrated home, you don’t have to personally worry about when to turn on the lights, tuning the radio, or activating a kitchen appliance.
 A system like Google Home does it for you, either with presets or upon a voice command.

 Since a fireplace phone app works upon a similar principle, it can certainly fit into your Google Home or Smartthings automation array.
 You can adjust the settings remotely with a smartphone or with a voice command when you are nearby.

-If you are looking for a plug-in that connects your fireplace to your security system, smart thermostat or entertainment console, the technology is yet to come.
+If you are looking for a plug-in that connects your fireplace to your security system, smart thermostat, or entertainment console, the technology is yet to come.
 However, apps like Smartthings consolidate all your compatible devices into a single hub on your smartphone.
-With all your devices controls on one app, adjusting your home environment from work or school is especially convenient.
+With all your device controls on one app, adjusting your home environment from work or school is especially convenient.

 Your Fireplace – Gas or Electric?